tomalbrecht/udacity_drlnd_p3/Report.md

 ### Search method for Hyper Parameters

 First I started with the same values as from my former project - there seemed no learning at all.
-So I played around with OUNoise.
+So I played around with OUNoise (`MU`,`THETA`, `SIGMA`).
 Reducing the parameters seemed to have a positive effect.
+After a few empirical tests, I could not get any further improvement.

 But the learning was too slow, so I implemented some kind of learning boost (`N_LEARN_UPDATE`).
-Setting this parameter around 5-6 had an positive effect to learning.
+Setting this parameter between 5 and 6 had an positive effect to learning.
 Setting it to 12 and above had a negative effect and no learning took place anymore.
+Setting `n_time_steps` to 6 had a negative effect, so I left the parameter untouched at 2.

-Raisind the learning rate of the networks `LR_ACTOR` and `LR_CRITIC`had an negative effekt, so I reduced the learning rate below the default value.
-Because the LR seemed verly low, I reduced the weight\_decay corresponding to the learning rates as well.
+Raising the learning rate of the networks `LR_ACTOR` and `LR_CRITIC`had an negative effekt, so I reduced the learning rate below the default value.
+Because the LR seemed verly low, I reduced the `weight_decay` corresponding to the learning rates as well.
 The learning startet, but it stalled around 800 episodes.
-I disabled `weight_decay` and reduced the `batch_size` to 512 to see if this will change anything.
+I finally disabled `weight_decay` completely

+After this I reduced the `batch_size` to 256, 512, 1024 and 2048.
+With higher values the learning slowed down extremely.
+I think this is because the neural network won't be able to train the outliers.
+So I reduced the batch size more and stopped at 256 because the learning stalled again.
+I kept 512.

+Then I tested a few parameters for the learn rates (`LR_ACTOR` and `LR_CRITIC`).
+I testet the following setup (1e-4/1e-5), (1e-3/1e-4) and (1e-3/1e-3).
+(1e-3/1e-3) looked promising, so I stopped.

+Setting `gamma` to 0.99 made the learning worse.
+So I tried reducing it to 0.95.
+This

 ## Performance plot